tribad/povmodeler/README.md

 So I focused on the splitting the code into several functional units to get a better view into the architecture.

 Dont know how long it needs to come along with a good working system.
 But the first step is always the hardest.

+## Installation

+As I tried to compile the povmodeler on an OpenSUSE I found that it needs

+freeglut
+freetype2

+besides some development headers for Qt5.
+But it compiled but had a problem within my VM installation with the OpenGL viewport creation.